-A further description of our responsibilities for the audit of financial statements is located on the FRC's website at www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities for the audit of financial statements is located on the Financial Reporting Council's ("FRC's") website at www.frc.org.uk/auditorsresponsibilities.
 This forms part of our auditors' report.

 Other matters which we are required to address